lucendio/lecture-devops-infos/deliverables/research_notes.md

 #### Content

 * What is the message/meaning/advice behind the statement?
-* Give the statement some context
+* Put the statement in some context
 * Assess the statement and state your own opinion
 * Is it a good or a bad idea?
 Why?
 Or, maybe both?
 * Make your conclusions transparent and traceable